grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 ## Suggestions

+The following rules are suggestions to consider a certain point of style.

 ### Grafana.Acronyms

 Extends: conditional

-Spell out '%s', if it is unfamiliar to the audience.
+Spell out '%s', if it's unfamiliar to the audience.

 [More information ->](https://developers.google.com/style/abbreviations)